-If possible, contact the person who made the listing to ensure that the boxes are still available.
-Often, free boxes have already been flattened, so make sure you have some good moving tape to get them back in tip-top condition.
+Under the “For Sale” section, click on the ″free″ link.
+Type search terms like “boxes,” “free boxes,” or “free moving boxes” in the search bar.
+Contact the person who made the listing to ensure the boxes you’re interested in are still available.
+Often, free boxes have already been flattened, so make sure you have good moving tape to get them back in tip-top condition.

-Friends & Family
+3. Friends & Family

 Move Swiftly and Safely with Priority Moving Services